yretenai/neptune-overlay/NOTES.md

 jq .packages\[\].resolved < package-lock.json
 ```

-Also get all of the licenses.
+also get all of the licenses (read every package.json from every package listed in package-lock.json)

+bundle all of this into a gdmt-esque program